ClarkeSwiedler/blogfolio/content/posts/learn-from-zero-03.md

+---
-# Coding from Zero using Dart / Flutter 03 - Variables
+title: Coding from Zero using Dart / Flutter 03 - Variables
+date: '2019-11-03'
+published: true
+layout: post
+tags: ['dart', 'flutter', 'tutorial']
+category: software
+---

 ## What is a variable?